Österreichische Mediathek

-The Österreichische Mediathek ("Austrian Mediathek") is the Austrian archive for sound recordings and videos on cultural and contemporary history.
+The Österreichische Mediathek ("Austrian Mediatheque") is the Austrian archive for sound recordings and videos on cultural and contemporary history.
 It was founded in 1960 as Österreichische Phonothek (Austrian Phonothek) by the Ministry of Education and has been a branch of the Technisches Museum Wien (Vienna Technical Museum) since 2001.
 As video and sound archive, the Österreichische Mediathek is responsible for the preservation of the Austrian audio-visual cultural heritage (with the exception of film on photographic carrier material and photography).

 Duties and responsibilities

 The Österreichische Mediathek collects audio-visual media published or produced in Austria, as well as international recordings relating to Austria.
 Further responsibilities include the selective recording of TV and radio programmes received in Austria.
 In order to preserve its collections, the Österreichische Mediathek specializes in digitisation and digital long-term archiving of audio and video material.
 Scientific projects review the archival stock with regards to content.

 Collections

 The collections of the Österreichische Mediathek mainly cover the subject areas music, literature, history, politics and science.
 The documents span the period from the 19th century to the present and include sound carriers such as instantaneous discs, shellac records, vinyl records, audio tapes, DAT cassettes, compact cassettes, CDs, DVDs, different video formats as well as various file formats.